-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

 Narozhnaya gathers herself in the cold of a morning that may still see Ukraine’s pain, fear and ambiguity devolve into war.
 Or one that may just mark another day of waiting.

-“But they’re family and we love them,” she said.
+“But they’re family, and we love them,” she said.

 David L. Stern in Lviv, Ukraine, and Alex Sipigin in Kyiv contributed to this report.